For founders, picking a payroll system, and knowing how to compare the options, presents an important decision that will matter a lot over time.

 Kruze’s clients have historically skewed aggressively toward Gusto - and this vendor maintains a large market share in our client base.
 However, Rippling has been growing its client base and share recently - in particular, taking ADP and other more “traditional” vendors’ clients (and winning new startups payroll).

 WHICH DO WE RECOMMEND MORE, GUSTO OR RIPPLING?

 Whichever you wind up choosing, either one of these platforms will provide great service for your payroll services and taxes, benefits and HR management, and will set your company up to grow.
 More of our clients use Gusto and it has a longer track record.
 But Rippling’s IT systems management and other unique features are winning it lots of praise; if you are going to have a lot of remote workers where you will have to provision IT systems and computers, they could be a great choice.

 For small startups, Gusto’s ease of use and simple benefits integrations make it a strong choice.
-However, Rippling lets companies use their own benefits brokers, now has PEO option that is great for distributed teams, so is a better option for many of the companies that we are working with in 2021.
+However, Rippling lets companies use their own benefits brokers, now has PEO option that is great for distributed teams, so is a better option for many of the companies that we are working with in 2022.
+Plus, Gusto’s customer service hasn’t been as strong recently as we’d like.
 So if we had to pick one right now, we’d lean toward Rippling.

 Either way, you’ll be happy you went with Gusto or Rippling over the legacy payroll providers.